maciej-dudziak/RealTimeCoursework/README.md

 The intent is to create a simple meshnetwork for your internet of things (IoT):

     1.One of the four boards should interface to a host computer via serial RS232 emulated over USB.
-    A simple web server program running on the host should issue commands over the serialinterface to turn the lights of all three boards on or off.
+    A simple web server program running on the host should issue commands over the serial interface to turn the lights of all three boards on or off.
     A standard web browser should be able to connect to this server; the server will present a page with “on” and “off” buttons for the lights.
     The web page should also report lights that are uncontrollable because of communication failure.